 HAITI – AYITI: THE CONTEXT IN WHICH WE WORK

 To better understand our work and what are the joys and challenges we and our partners face, it is important to have a sense of the country’s history, geography and politics which form the context in which we work.
-That context includes Haiti’s complex history, rich culture, the beauty of its varied landscape, and examples of economic successes.
+That context also includes Haiti’s rich culture, the beauty of its varied landscape, and examples of economic successes.
 These positive aspects of Haiti are rarely talked about, yet they are as important as the challenges the country faces.

-It is impossible to summarize Haiti’s history in a few paragraphs is impossible.
+To summarize Haiti’s history in a few paragraphs is impossible.
 But, here are a few salient points that relate to our work.
-Like Americans and Israelis, perceive themselves as being an “exceptional” nation because they were the first to conduct a successful revolt entirely fought by slaves.
-They declared their independence January 1st, 1804.
+Like Americans and Israelis, Haitian perceive themselves as being an “exceptional” people because they were the first to conduct a successful revolt entirely fought by slaves.
+They declared independence January 1st, 1804.

-Given its proximity to the United States, Haiti is undeniably a strategic country for the US and its peace and security are vital for both countries.
-Since this is an immutable fact, it behooves the US to act in the best interest of Haiti so that the country can grow, prosper and achieve self-determination.
+Given Haiti’s proximity to the United States, the reality is that Haiti is a strategic country for the US and its peace and security are vital for both countries.
+Since this is an immutable fact, it behooves the US to act in the best interest of Haiti so that it can prosper and achieve self-reliance.

 The Land: Haiti has three mountain ranges that roughly cover the country from west to east.
-The Pic de la Selle is the country’s highest mountain at 2,680 meters (8,793 feet), and is located in the Lake Azueï region where we work.
+The Pic de la Selle, the country’s highest at 2,680 meters (8,793 feet), is located in the Lake Azueï region where we work.
 Haiti’s topography impacts its economy because it reduces the quantity of arable land; and intensifies wind velocity during hurricanes which causes more severe impacts.
 The country is 98% deforested.

-At the same time, the mountain ranges form a beautiful and majestic landscape which becomes spectacular when it drops into the sea, or hovers near the lakes.
+The mountain ranges offer a spectacular landscape when they drop into the sea, or hover near the lakes.
 The beaches are beautiful and hotels are available to welcome tourists.
 Agricultural land can be expanded if farmers adopt terrace farming.

 Among the many highly talented contemporary writers is the dean of Haitian literature, Frankétienne, who is also a poet, painter and intellectual.
-Dany Laferrière whose life’s work and unique style has earned him to be inducted into the French Academy, the world’s highest honor for Francophone writers.
-Yanick Lahens, Prix Fémina 2014, author of “Bain de Lune”; Gary Victor, especially his “Nuits Albinos” (Albino Nights), and Edwige Danticat who writes about intimate life stories that take place in Haiti and the Diaspora; she writes in English.
+Dany Laferrière whose life’s work and origianl style has earned him to be inducted into the French Academy, the world’s highest honor for Francophone writers.
+Yanick Lahens, Prix Fémina 2014, author of “Bain de Lune”; Gary Victor, author of “Nuits Albinos” (Albino Nights), and Edwige Danticat whose intimate life stories take place in Haiti and the Diaspora; she resides in Miami and writes in English.

-Music is so essential in Haitian life that it is considered as vital as the air we breathe.
+Music is an essential part of Haitian life; it’s as vital as the air we breathe.
 Haitian Konpa and Jazz are world renowned, but far lesser known is Haitian classical music.
-While its beginnings can be traced to the 1800’s, it found its own voice in the early 1900s when composers began to combine European, African and Taino musical traditions, including the music of Vodou ceremonies.
+While its beginnings can be traced to the 1800’s, it found its own voice in the early 1900s when composers began to combine European, African and Taino musical traditions, including music of Vodou ceremonies.
 Classical musical compositions continue today as in the works of Jean “Rudy” Perrault.

-The Socio-Economic Overview: Haiti has a thriving economy that benefits a very small segment of the society.
+The Socio-Economic Overview: Haiti has a thriving economy that benefits only a very small segment of the society.
 On the one hand, it proves that businesses can succeed despite enormous challenges – but this is not a socially and economically sustainable situation.
 The list of what the country needs is long; in our view, what’s most needed is the creation of employment and an all-out support for entrepreneurship at every socio-economic level, with the clear objective of growing the middle class in both rural and urban settings.
+Decentralization is key.
 And, building an infrastructure that can support the creation of new enterprises.

 Examples of very successful economic sectors and businesses in Haiti: